hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 ---

-A `admin_ssh_key` block supports the following:
+A `additional_unattend_content` block supports the following:

-* `public_key` - (Required) The Public Key which should be used for authentication, which needs to be at least 2048-bit and in `ssh-rsa` format.
+* `content` - (Required) The XML formatted content that is added to the unattend.xml file for the specified path and component.
 Changing this forces a new resource to be created.

-* `username` - (Required) The Username for which this Public SSH Key should be configured.
+* `setting` - (Required) The name of the setting to which the content applies.
+Possible values are `AutoLogon` and `FirstLogonCommands`.
 Changing this forces a new resource to be created.

--> **NOTE:** The Azure VM Agent only allows creating SSH Keys at the path `/home/{username}/.ssh/authorized_keys` - as such this public key will be written to the authorized keys file.

 ---